zilakhan150-beep/myproejct/README.md

-hy how  are you
+Hy how  are you
 my name is tanzila
 i am student of bs cs
-i am try my best for pratice
-allah help me
-how are you
-i am fine
-i  introduce my self
-my name is tanzila rafique
-my friend name is quart ul ain
+i am try my best for git hub pratice git hub is a version control system git hub create our project history we can make branches in git hub in git hub first i can make my repository which name is myproject second i create branch which name is future 1